Dilbert66/esphome-dsckeybus/extras/crack_installer_code/README.md

 Just pick your favorite Python 3.x instance in Linux or Windows and run it.
 It runs fine in Windows's python environment from here: https://www.python.org/downloads/windows/

+For a Linux install this script is best run in a virtual environment, or open this folder in PyCharm.
+After cloning or downloading this repo, switch to the Crack_Installer_Code directory and run python3 -m venv .venv, then activate the environment with source .venv/bin/activate

 The is only one dependency for this script which is  `aioesphomeapito` .
 You can install it with `pip3 install aioesphomeapito`.